 The coronavirus (COVID-19) pandemic will strain small businesses in many ways.
 When towns and cities go into lockdown, small businesses—like restaurants and retail— who operate with the narrowest of profit margins at the best of times will be hit hardest.
 Businesses will experience supply chain failures, reduced sales or even enforced temporary closure.
 To help combat these challenges, small business loans may be used to pay fixed debts, payroll, accounts payable and other bills that cannot be paid due to the result of the pandemic.

 What are the Terms of These Loans?

 While the specific terms and conditions are dependent on a company’s ability to repay, the repayment period cannot exceed 30 years.
-For small businesses the interest rate is set at 3.75%; for nonprofits it is 2.75%.
+The interest rate for PPP loans are 1%.